-A Charleston Hotel near the Charleston City Market
+A Historic Charleston Hotel near the City Market

-As one of the top boutique hotels in Charleston, Andrew Pinckney Inn has plenty of great amenities, but perhaps none greater than it’s amazing location in the heart of historic Charleston.
+As one of the top Historic Charleston boutique hotels, Andrew Pinckney Inn has plenty of great amenities, but perhaps none greater than it’s amazing location in the heart of Charleston.

 We are centrally located near many top restaurants, sights and attractions, including one of the most iconic spots in the Holy City, the Charleston City Market.